uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_decoding.rst

 oneVPL API version 2.0 introduces a new decoding approach.
 For simple use cases, when the user wants to decode a stream and does not want to set additional parameters, a simplified procedure for the decoder's initialization has been proposed.
-In such situations it is possible to skip explicit stages of a stream's header decoding and the decoder's initialization and instead to perform these steps implicitly during decoding of the first frame.
-This change also requires to set additional field :cpp:member:`mfxBitstream::CodecId` to indicate codec type.
+In this scenario it is possible to skip explicit stages of a stream's header decoding and the decoder's initialization and instead to perform these steps implicitly during decoding of the first frame.
+This change also requires setting the additional field :cpp:member:`mfxBitstream::CodecId` to indicate codec type.
 In this mode the decoder allocates :cpp:struct:`mfxFrameSurface1` internally, so users should set the input surface to zero.